Bobby Bowry: Playing career

 Bowry began his career at Queens Park Rangers, but he failed to make a first-team league appearance.
 He moved to Crystal Palace in April 1992 on a free transfer.
 Helping the team win Division Two in 1993–94, he had made 50 league appearances and scored one goal at Palace before being sold to Millwall in July 1995 for £220,000.
 Bowry spent six years at Millwall, making 140 league appearances, scoring 5 goals, and also appeared twice in 2000 for Saint Kitts and Nevis national football team.
 He was released from Millwall in 2001, and signed for Colchester United, where he made 106 league appearances and scored 2 goals.
 In May 2005, Bowry was released by Colchester.
 He was signed by Gravesend & Northfleet in July 2005 on a one-year contract.
 After one season at Gravesend, he joined Bromley in a player-coach role.
 After two seasons at Bromley, Bowry quit when the club was put up for sale and retired.

 Football agent

 He is now believed to be a football agent with a number of Premier League and Football League players on his books.

 Personal life

 Bowry's father was born in Saint Kitts and Nevis while his mother was born in Antigua, Antigua and Barbuda.
 His son, Daniel Bowry, is also a professional footballer who plays for the Antigua and Barbuda national football team.
-Bowry's daughter, Lauren, is a singer and dancer who appeared on the BBC talent show Little Mix The Search in 2020, and is currently part of the girl group Melladaze which was formed on the show.
+Bowry's daughter, Lauren, is a singer and dancer who competed on the BBC talent show Little Mix The Search in 2020, as part of the girl group Melladaze which was formed on the show.